auth0/docs/articles/compliance/gdpr/features-aiding-compliance/user-consent/index.md

 ---
-title: "GDPR Compliance: Conditions for Consent"
+title: "GDPR: Conditions for Consent"
 description: This article discusses which Auth0 features can help customers comply with the Conditions for Consent GDPR requirements
 toc: true
 ---
-# GDPR Compliance: Conditions for Consent
+# GDPR: Conditions for Consent

 According to Article 7 of GDPR, you must ask users to consent on the processing of their personal data in a clear and easily accessible form.
 You must also show that the user has consented, and provide an easy way to withdraw consent at any time.